The 20 Biggest Stock Buybacks of 2026

 Don't miss the next $50 billion authorization.

 Every major US buyback announcement, delivered each weekday morning.
-Editorial coverage only.
+Editorial digest plus occasional sponsored issuer features — each clearly labeled with full §17(b) disclosure.
 Free forever.